oracle/cloudtestdrive/AppDev/cloud-native/ManualSetup/FullSetupFreeTier.md

 - Open your VNC Client

 - Connect to the client VM.
 Depending on your client you may be asked to different information, but usually you'll be asked for a connect string.
-Thsi will typically look like `123.456.789.123:1` where the ``123.456.789.123` is the IP address and the `:1` is the display number which is a constant (this is an example, the IP address won't work, you need to use your own.)
+This may look like `123.456.789.123:1` where the `123.456.789.123` is the IP address and the `:1` is the display number.
+Some VNC clients require the use of the port number in which case it will be `123.456.789.123:5901` where the `123.456.789.123` is the IP address and the `:5901` is the port number.
+Unfortunately this is client specific, so if one approach doesn't work try the other.
+Note that is an example connection, you will need to use the IP address of your VM.

 - You VNC client may warn you that you're making an insecure connection, this is expected as we have not setup security certificates.
 For example for a real VNC client on a Mac this may look like